Baiyang9886/Domain-generalization-for-driver-distraction-detection/README.md

 Fig. 3 Some samples from the four domains.
 In this figure, samples within the same row originate from the same domain, and samples in the same column share the same category.

 </div>
 The data of four distinct domains has been publicly released to all researchers.
-The download link for the dataset is: https://drive.google.com/drive/folders/1iDa5qV8viq-MjnlWqeQkJdTJEB576YCr?usp=drive_link
+The download link for the dataset is: https://pan.baidu.com/s/1ehIvBMKQlfgtHQ_S3zcmhg?pwd=61mm   extraction code: 61mm

 ### Citation
 To be added.